n1c01a5/N1c0DissertationBundle/README.markdown

 ```

-Step 2: Create your Dissertation class
+Step 2: Create your different entities
 --------------------------------------

-For example:
+For the dissertation entity:

 ``` php
 <?php